-Naveen Kumar Singh is a Consultant than a coach as he focuses more on organization design, product & service delivery and associated business values over people mindset, culture and behavior.
+Naveen Kumar Singh is a Consultant than a coach as he focuses more on organization design, product & service delivery and associated business values over people mindset, culture and behaviour.
 He does understand good people and culture will improve delivery and business value.
-But he choose to work on organization design, process enablement and associated business value (mostly top-down approach) than working with people and teams to improve culture, behavior, and mindset.
+But he chooses to work on organization design, process enablement and associated business value (mostly top-down approach) than working with people and teams to improve culture, behaviour, and mindset.

 His professional credentials include:

 - Professional Scrum Trainer